Eric Benét: Career

-In 2014, Eric Benét released an international album, The Other One, teaming up with the European production collective, The Afropeans to revisit his 2012 album The One.

-Later that year, he then released an album of classic cover songs, exclusively distributed in Japan, titled, From E to U, Vol. 1.

-In April 2016, he announced a new single "Sunshine" set to premiere on May 13, ahead of his eighth studio album that was due in the fall.

-On October 7, 2016, Benét released his eponymous seventh studio album and first major album release since 2012's "The One", the album featured guest appearances from Tamia, Arturo Sandoval and MC Lyte.
+In 2014, Benét also released an international album, The Other One, teaming up with the European production collective, The Afropeans to revisit his 2012 album The One.
+Later that year, he released an album of classic cover songs, exclusively distributed in Japan, titled, From E to U, Vol. 1.
+In April 2016, he announced a new single "Sunshine" set to premiere on May 13, ahead of his album that was due in the fall.
+On October 7, 2016, Benét released his eponymous eighth studio album and first major album release since 2012's "The One", the album featured guest appearances from Tamia, Arturo Sandoval and MC Lyte.
 In 2020, during the COVID-19 pandemic Benet started an on demand powdered by Omnis titled Eric After Dark (stylized as Eric @fter Dark).

+On April 25, 2025, "Can't Wait", a song in collaboration with Keri Hilson was released.

 Acting

-Benét has also been active as an actor; he had a recurring role on For Your Love (1998–2002).
-He made his film debut alongside Mariah Carey in Glitter (2001).
-He has a recurring role on the MTV scripted show Kaya (2007) where he plays a music producer.
-Benét appeared on Half & Half, in which he portrayed Reece Wilcox in 2005.

-His second feature film role Trinity Goodheart premiered at the American Black Film Festival on July 9, 2011, and premiered on GMC on August 20, 2011.

-In Fall 2013, Eric Benét appeared on the second season of BET's hit television show, Real Husbands of Hollywood.
-Benét was a guest star alongside Kevin Hart, Bobby Brown, and Boris Kodjoe.
+Benét has also been active as an actor.
+He had a recurring role on For Your Love (1998–2002).
+In 2001, he made his big-screen debut—alongside that of singer Mariah Carey—in Glitter; the film (which has elements of romance, drama, and comedy) was loosely based on Carey's own life and early experiences within the music industry.
+Additionally, in 2005, he appeared on Half & Half, in which he portrayed Reece Wilcox, and had a recurring role on the 2007 MTV show Kaya.
+On July 9, 2011, Benét's second feature film role, Trinity Goodheart, premiered at the American Black Film Festival.
+It aired on GMC on August 20.
+In 2013, Benét appeared on the second season of BET's hit television show, the Real Husbands of Hollywood.
+He was a guest star, alongside Kevin Hart, Bobby Brown, and Boris Kodjoe.
+In 2022, he appeared in Greed: A Seven Deadly Sins Story.

 Personal life

-His eldest daughter India Brianne Jordan was born December 3, 1991, to his late partner Tami Stauff, who died in a car accident in 1993.
+Benét's eldest daughter India Brianne Jordan was born on December 3, 1991, to his partner Tami Stauff, who died in a car accident on April 24, 1993.
 He married actress Halle Berry in January 2001, but by early October 2003, they had separated, with the divorce finalized in January 2005.

-On July 31, 2011, he married Toronto native Manuela Testolini, ex-wife of Prince.
-Their first child, a girl named Lucia Bella, was born on December 21, 2011 and their second daughter together, Amoura Luna, was born on July 13, 2014.
+On July 31, 2011, Benét married Toronto native Manuela Testolini, ex-wife of Prince.
+Their first child together, a girl named Lucia Bella, was born on December 21, 2011.
+Their second daughter, Amoura Luna, was born on July 13, 2014.